 Prison Training Program

-Providing an Opportunity For Education, Rehabilitation and Community Improvement
+Unique Opportunity for Education, Rehabilitation and Community Improvement

 “I truly appreciate the ability to participate in such a worthy program.
 Not only does it help individuals with disabilities, but it’s helping me grow as a person as well.” – Prison training program participant